willywil548/angular-typescript-universal-windows-app-sample/Readme.md

 Note that this command compiles the typescript and the output is directed to the `dist` directory in a bundled format.
 On top of that, angular also adds references to these js files in the `index.html`.
 Notice that the `index.html` is outside the `src` directory.
 This is to make sure the windows relative paths and angular relative paths remain correlated.

-Please add images and other assets only to the assets directory only, this helps in refering to assests as always "./assets" from root.
+Please add images and other assets only to the assets directory, this helps in refering to assests as always "./assets" from root.
 Of course, nothing is stopping you from going else where but be safe when refering them with relative paths.

 The app related images are present in assets/img/app directory